What is the application deadline for the program?

 Our faculty is dedicated to providing students with an academic experience that will prepare them to meet professional demands of a dynamic workplace.
 While all students complete a core of courses to ensure a master’s level knowledge of nutrition sciences and research, students may also choose areas of interest.
-Students will have the option of completing a thesis, master’s project, or course concentration as their capstone.
+Students will have the option of completing a thesis, master’s project, course concentration, or comprehensive examination as their capstone.
 Throughout the program, graduate students are mentored using a challenging, yet supportive environment.

 Are Graduate Assistantships available?